Fork island#

 This method will fork the calling process, and, in the child process, the

-of isl.
+populationof isl will be evolved using thealgorithmof isl.
 At the end of the evolution, the evolved population and the algorithm used for the evolution will be sent back to the parent process, where they will replace, in isl, the original population and algorithm.
-The child process will then terminate viastd::exit(0)
+The child process will then terminate viastd::exit(0).If any exception is raised during the evolution, the error message from the exception will be transferred back to the parent process, where a

-containing the error message from the child will be raised.- Parameters
+std::runtime_errorcontaining the error message from the child will be raised.- Parameters

 isl – the

-that will be evolved.- Throws
+islandthat will be evolved.- Throws

 std::runtime_error – if any error arises from the use of POSIX primitives (

-, pipes, etc.), or if any error is generated in the child process.unspecified –
+fork(), pipes, etc.), or if any error is generated in the child process.unspecified –

 any exception raised by: